 - Bandage the finger if it's painful.
 Bonus benefit: You can't pick at it if it's covered.

 - Treat the nail with a thin layer of a bacitracin ointment (like Neosporin) — an over-the-counter antibiotic ointment (like Neosporin) if the skin around the nail appears red and/or irritated.
 Doing so will stop the growth of bacteria to help prevent infection.

-If that's not enough, and — despite the prevention steps below — you suffer from frequent or severe hangnails, then you can ask your dermatologist if they treat patients by applying surgical glue, suggests a November 2019 paper in the Journal of the American Academy of Dermatology.
+If that's not enough, and — despite the prevention steps below — you get frequent or severe hangnails, then you can ask your dermatologist if they treat patients by applying surgical glue, suggests a November 2019 paper in the Journal of the American Academy of Dermatology.
 This adheres the skin so it won't tear deeper, and, say the authors, patients can go about daily tasks without worrying about pain or discomfort.
 Once healed, the hangnail will fall off.
 (But see your doc first before attempting this at home yourself.)

 How to Prevent Hangnails